 Research Assistant Hiring Process

-Tenured and tenure track faculty can apply to have a research assistant (RA) support them in their research.
-When faculty members apply for an RA, they are responsible for identifying eligible research assistants and confirming a funding source.
-RA's are paid $15.50 per hour for a maximum of 10 hours per week for the length of the term.
+Tenured and tenure-track faculty can apply to have a research assistant (RA) support them in their research.
+When faculty members apply for an RA, they are responsible for identifying eligible research assistants from the current student population and confirming a funding source.
+RA's are paid $17.65 per hour for a maximum of 8 hours per week for the length of the term.
 To maximize our budget, RA's do not automatically roll over to the next term, therefore, faculty members are asked to complete this form during the application period.

 Process to Apply